TheDAALab/binlearn/docs/source/user_guide.rst

 User Guide
 ==========

-This comprehensive guide covers all aspects of using the Binning Framework effectively.
+This comprehensive guide covers all aspects of using the binlearn library effectively.

 Overview
 --------

-The Binning Framework is a comprehensive library for data binning and discretization.
+The binlearn library is a comprehensive library for data binning and discretization.
 It provides multiple binning strategies, each optimized for different use cases and data characteristics.

 Core Concepts
 -------------